 Wednesday, August 21

-- Around 2:30 p.m., officials from the Rapidan Service Authority (RSA) contacted the Virginia Department of Health (VDH) Office of Drinking Water (ODW) to alert them of a system shutdown due to multiple customer complaints of odor in the water.
-RSA confirmed the presence of an odor that has been described as having a petroleum or “WD-40” odor and stopped distribution of the water and notified the agency of the issue.
+- Around 2:30 p.m., officials from RSA contacted VDH ODW to alert them of a system shutdown due to multiple customer complaints of odor in the water.
+RSA confirmed the presence of an odor that has been described as having a petroleum or “WD-40” smell.
+RSA stopped distribution of the water and notified VDH of the issue.

-- A multi-agency meeting was held at 5 p.m. to discuss a direction to take to start identification of the source of the smell as well as issuing a Due Not Use Water Advisory from RSA.
+- A multi-agency meeting was held at 5 p.m. to discuss how to start identification of the source of the smell as well as issuing a Do Not Use Water Advisory from RSA.

 - ODW contacted water facilities downstream of Wilderness WTP on the Rapidan and Rappahannock Rivers to inform them of the situation for observation and switching to alternate water sources.